macmanes-lab/Oyster_River_Protocol/manuscript/PeerJ_Response.md

 Overall, the results section is overly directed towards comparisons to Trinity when there were several other assembly methods being used by ORP.
 For each assembly quality metric, it would be useful to see how ORP compares to each of the individual assemblies, including Trinity.
 If there exist cases where any individual assembly used as input to ORP ends up outperforming ORP, it would call into question the value of applying ORP as a general protocol.

 > I've added language throughout where I note the performance relative to the other assemblies.
-Other assemblers underperform the ORP, though in a very small number of cases, they outperform Trinity.
+Other assemblers underperform the ORP, though in some cases, they do outperform Trinity.
 I still think that the major comparison needs to be to Trinity as this is the most commonly used assembler, and the thing most people will be familiar with.
 Does this make sense?

 #### Additional comments: